swarm-game/swarm/CONTRIBUTING.md

   to configure your favorite editor to have `fourmolu` automatically applied to your code; but if you don't know how to set that up, don't worry!
 The [`restyled.io` bot](https://restyled.io/) automatically reformats pull requests as necessary.
+Here's the command to apply the formatting that *exactly* matches what the bot would do:

+      cabal install fourmolu-0.4.0.0
+      find src/ app/ test/ -name "*.hs" | xargs fourmolu --mode=inplace --cabal-default-extensions

 * If you are a repository contributor (see [I have push access to the Swarm repository, now